-Figure 36: Rates of tamariki hospitalisation for injury from falls, by age group and top three fall types, 2017-2021
+Figure 36: Rates of tamariki hospitalisation for injury from falls, by age group and top three fall types,119 2017-2021

-- For younger tamariki (those aged 0 to 4 years and 5 to 9 years), the second-highest rate of fall related hospitalisations was from falls sustained on the same level from slipping, tripping, or stumbling. - For tamariki aged 10 to 14 years, there was little difference between the top three fall types.
+- For younger tamariki (those aged 0 to 4 years and 5 to 9 years), the second-highest rate of fall related hospitalisations was from falls sustained on the same level from slipping, tripping, or stumbling.
+This was highest for tamariki aged 5 to 9 years (192 per 100,000). - For tamariki aged 10 to 14 years, there was little difference between the top three fall types.
 Tamariki in this age group also had the highest rates of fall-related hospitalisation from falls involving ice skates, skis, roller skates or skateboards (56.2 per 100,000).